 ¥ In case the Applicant is unable to provide the certification specified in para 13, it may precede the paragraph by the words viz.
 “Except as specified in Schedule ……..... hereto”.
 The exceptions to the certification or any disclosures relating thereto may be clearly stated in a Schedule to be attached to the Application.
 The Utility will consider the contents of such Schedule and determine whether or not the exceptions/disclosures are material to the suitability of the Applicant for pre-qualification hereunder.

-$ Omit if the Applicant is not a Consortium.
+$ This Paragraph 23 shall be omitted if the Applicant is not a Consortium.

 The words in square parenthesis may be omitted in case of a UMPP.